ktorio/ktor-documentation/topics/compression.md

 [//]: # (title: Compression)

-Ktor provides the capability to compress outgoing content by using the [Compression](https://api.ktor.io/%ktor_version%/io.ktor.features/-compression/index.html) feature.
+Ktor provides the capability to compress outgoing content by using the [Compression](https://api.ktor.io/%ktor_version%/io.ktor.features/-compression/index.html) plugin.
 You can use different compression algorithms, including `gzip` and `deflate`, specify the required conditions for compressing data (such as a content type or response size), or even compress data based on specific request parameters.

 > To learn how to serve pre-compressed static files in Ktor, see [](Serving_Static_Content.md#precompressed).